 2021 MGFA DIRECTORY ADVERTISING INFO

-2020 Grain Elevator & Feed Mill Directories Are Now Available!
+2021 Grain Elevator & Feed Mill Directories Available Soon!

-Copies of the new 2020 grain elevator and feed mill directory, published by the Minnesota Grain and Feed Association, are now available.
-The 105th annual edition contains very useful information on every licensed elevator, feed mill and grain buyer in Minnesota.
-In addition, the directory contains a listing of other ag organizations, maps of river ports, current grain and feed laws, a buyer’s guide and other pertinent industry information.
+Copies of the 2021 grain elevator and feed mill directory, published by the Minnesota Grain and Feed Association, will be available in the coming weeks.
+The 106th annual edition contains very useful information on every licensed elevator, feed mill and grain buyer in Minnesota.
+In addition, the directory contains a listing of other ag organizations, current grain and feed laws, a buyer’s guide and other pertinent industry information.
 The cost for the annual directory is $98, which includes postage and handling.

 (Members receive one complimentary directory each year.)